Monday, November 5, 2018 / by Alyssa Rodger

 So, what in the world could be the #1 reason millennials are buying real estate?
 Are you sure you’re ready for this answer?

 Millennials are the largest group of home buyers this industry has ever seen, and the reason they are making the jump from apartment or basement living is for their fur-babies.
 That’s right, their dogs.

-A survey by Harris Poll on behalf of SunTrust Bank found that 33% of millennials purchased a home so they could have. ...
+A survey by Harris Poll on behalf of SunTrust Bank found that 33% of millennials purchased a home so they co. ...